How to choose the right customer support channel

-It’s better for your customers, your team, and your business to focus on a few support channels than it is to spread yourselves thin and provide an inconsistent service across all of them.
+It’s better for your customers, your team, and your business to focus on a few support channels than to spread yourself thin and provide an inconsistent service across all of them.
 Customer service will be faster and more efficient if your employees focus on carefully selected channels and master them.

 The most popular support channels

-The range of options is changing all the time, and you should keep up with the pace of the continually evolving world of technology.
+The range of options is changing constantly, and you should keep up with the pace of the continually evolving world of technology.
 Here are several popular support channels:

 Email – the most widely used and well-established support channel.
 Emails are conversational and easy to process and manage.
-A consultant can go back in the conversation at any time and check the previous arrangements.
+A consultant can return to the conversation anytime and check the previous arrangements.
 Unfortunately, emails might be frustrating when an issue requires a lot of back-and-forths.

-Social media – functions as both a brand platform and a support channel.
+Social media – a brand platform and a support channel.
 It might be similar to live chat, but it is also visible to other users.
 Mostly facilitates conversation around products and services.
 In a public space, people typically expect an immediate response.

 Knowledgebase – is an excellent way to scale your customer service department efficiently by enabling customers to help themselves.
 It needs an initial investment but allows you to save a lot of time and money at the end.

 Chatbot – is a tool programmed to answer the most common questions asked by customers.
 If well programmed, it is a powerful combination of a live chat and knowledge base but does not require much attention from your employees.
-When a Chatbot does not have a particular answer programmed, it can redirect customers to other support channels.
-Like the knowledge base, it needs an initial investment but saves time and reduces the workflow of the employees.
+When a Chatbot has no particular answer programmed, it can redirect customers to other support channels.
+Like the knowledge base, it needs an initial investment but saves time and reduces employee workflow.